danthegoodman1/RedpandaSovereignStructure/README.md

 # RedpandaSovereignStructure

-Turning unstructured data into structed data using Redpanda Connect and Redpanda Data Transforms.
+Reliably turning unstructured data into schema-conformant structed data using Redpanda Connect and Redpanda Data Transforms.

 Submission to https://redpanda-hackathon.devpost.com/

 ## Bottom line up front

-Soverign Structure reliably turns unstructured data into JSON-schema conformant structured data using LLMs that run directly in Redpanda, giving you the choice of model, and never requiring your data to leave your infrastructure.
+Sovereign Structure reliably turns unstructured data into JSON-schema conformant structured data using LLMs that run directly in Redpanda, giving you the choice of model, and never requiring your data to leave your infrastructure.

 ## How it works